-Testing the waters
+Testing the waters at the new Rifle Metro Pool

 Staff makes final preparation as the new Rifle Metro Pool is set to open up for patrons starting Monday